techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 4. s1 = null;
 5. if (s1.equals(s))
 6. s = null;

-   a.
-Compilation fails at line 1 because the String constructor must be called explicitly.
+A. Compilation fails at line 1 because the String constructor must be called explicitly.

-   b.
-Compilation fails at line 3 because s and s1 have different types.
+B. Compilation fails at line 3 because s and s1 have different types.

-   c.
-Compilation succeeds.
+C. Compilation succeeds.
 During execution, an exception is thrown at line 3.

-   d.
-Compilation succeeds.
+D. Compilation succeeds.
 During execution, an exception is thrown at line 5. e.
 Compilation succeeds.
 No exception is thrown during execution. f.

-Answer: E
+ANSWER: E
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: